Procedures for Adopting Policies

 Procedures for establishing new policies:

-- A committee chairperson or administrator who identifies the need for a policy will develop a draft of the policy using the Template for Policies.
+- A committee chairperson or administrator who identifies the need for a policy will develop a draft of the policy using the Template for Policies (see right-hand column).
 Note: Particular attention should be paid to the naming of the responsible person assigned to the policy, as this person will be tasked with promulgation and maintenance of the policy as described below.

 - The committee person or administrator will distribute a draft of the policy within his/her functional area for initial review.